ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 If users need your program for daily work, they refuse the Windows update.
 Using the program is more important than getting new OS features.

 We know that Microsoft has changed the Windows architecture completely.
 It means that you should rewrite your program from scratch.
 Now count all the time that you have spent fixing bugs and adding new features.
 You should repeat all this work as soon as possible.
-Most likely, you will give up this idea and suggest that users of your program stay on the old Windows version.
+Most likely, you will give up this idea.
+Then your users should stay with the old Windows version.

 Windows is a very popular and widespread OS.
 It means that there are many programs like yours.
 Their developers will come to the same decision as you.
 As a result, nobody updates to the new Windows version.
 This situation demonstrates the backward compatibility problem.
 This problem forces OS developers to be careful with changing their products.
 The best solution for them is to make a family of similar OSes.